Preparing a solution paper

 - Papers must be prepared in digital form, in English.

 - Your submission should include a one-page Summary Sheet.

-- Each page of the solution must contain the team control number and the page number at the top of the page; we suggest using a page header on each page for example: Team # 3992300 page 6 of 13.
+- Each page of the solution must contain the team identifier (containing both the team advisor control number and the team name) and the page number at the top of the page; we suggest using a page header on each page for example: Team 123456789 flying penguins page 6 of 13.

 - The names of the students, advisor, or institution must not appear on any page of the solution.
-The solution must not contain any identifying information other than the team Control Number.
+The solution must not contain any identifying information other than the team identifier.

 - Solutions cannot exceed 20 pages.
 The maximum total length of a submission, including the summary sheet is 21 pages.
 Any appendices and references should appear at the end of the paper and do not count toward the 20 page limit.